Mike Ware (ice hockey): Playing career

-For the 1991-92 season, Ware moved to the U.K. in order to play for the Murrayfield Racers of the British Hockey League.
-In Edinburgh he would have a stellar season, scoring 60 points in 33 games, whilst also accruing 218 PIM.
-The team would finish 2nd in the league, before being beaten 9-0 in the playoff semifinals to eventual champions the Cardiff Devils.
-Ware would return to the Racers for the following season, again increasing his scoring output, with 71 points in 43 games; the team would finish mid-table and wouldn't make it out the group stages during the playoffs.
-The team would change its name to the Edinburgh Racers for the 1994-95 season, which would see Ware have a career year, with 79 points in 40 games, and would also see the Racers make it to the playoff final, ultimately losing to the Sheffield Steelers.
-The following season, Ware would remain in the BHL, but would move to the Cardiff Devils, beginning his association with the club.
-The Devils would have a strong season, finishing 2nd in the league, however, would crash out in the group stages of the playoffs.
+For the 1991-92 season, Ware moved to the U.K. to play for the Murrayfield Racers of the British Hockey League.
+In Edinburgh he had a stellar season, scoring 60 points in 33 games, whilst also accruing 218 PIM.
+The team finished 2nd in the league, before being beaten 9-0 in the playoff semifinals to eventual champions the Cardiff Devils.
+Ware returned to the Racers for the following season, again increasing his scoring output, with 71 points in 43 games; the team finished mid-table and didn't make it out the group stages during the playoffs.
+The team changed its name to the Edinburgh Racers for the 1994-95 season, which saw Ware have a career year, with 79 points in 40 games, and the Racers reached the playoff final, ultimately losing to the Sheffield Steelers.
+The following season, Ware remained in the BHL, but moved to the Cardiff Devils, beginning his association with the club.
+The Devils had a strong season, finishing 2nd in the league, but they crashed out in the group stages of the playoffs.

-Following the culmination of the 1995-96 season, the BHL would fold, and the BISL would take its place as the top-tier of hockey in the U.K, of which Cardiff were a founding member.
+Following the culmination of the 1995-96 season, the BHL folded, and the BISL took its place as the top tier of hockey in the U.K., of which Cardiff was a founding member.
 Ware remained with the team and was named captain.
-In the maiden BISL season, The Devils were named league champions, however they lost in the play semifinals to eventual winners Sheffield Steelers.
-Ware would subsequently join the Steelers in the off-season, however, the team would struggle, thanks in no small part to the Ayr Scottish Eagles completing the British Grand Slam.
-For the 1998-99 season, Ware would move to Germany, to play for DEL side Hannover Scorpions.
+In the maiden BISL season, The Devils were named league champions, however, they lost in the play semifinals to eventual winners Sheffield Steelers.
+Ware subsequently joined the Steelers in the off-season, but the team struggled, thanks in no small part to the Ayr Scottish Eagles completing the British Grand Slam.
+For the 1998-99 season, Ware moved to Germany, to play for DEL side Hannover Scorpions.
 There, Ware managed only 6 points in 44 games, whilst registering 103 PIM.
-Ware returned the U.K. the following season, signing for the London Knights.
-With the Knights, Ware totalled 8 points and 90 PIM in 26 games, as the Knights would be crowned British champions after beating the Newcastle Riverkings 7-3 in the playoff final.
+Ware returned to the U.K. the following season, signing for the London Knights.
+With the Knights, Ware totalled 8 points and 90 PIM in 26 games, as the Knights were crowned British champions after beating the Newcastle Riverkings 7-3 in the playoff final.